-The Group financial statements are a consolidation of five reporting units in various territories, including corporate activities in Switzerland.
-Based on our assessment of the risk of material misstatements of the Group financial statements, we selected two components which represent the main business of the Group to perform a full scope audit.
-Based on the scoping performed we addressed over 97% of the Group's revenue and 96% of the group assets.
+The Group financial statements are a consolidation of 6 reporting units in various territories, including corporate activities in Switzerland.
+Based on our assessment of the risk of material misstatements of the Group financial statements, we selected 2 components which represents the main business of the Group.
+One component was subject to full scope audit and one component was subject to audit of specific accounts.
+Based on the scoping performed we addressed 97% of the Group's revenue and 94% of the Group's assets.

-The group audit team, in addition to the audit of the consolidation process and of the consolidated financial statements' compliance with IFRS was directly responsible for auditing the most significant component based in Switzerland.
+The group audit team, in addition to the audit of the consolidation process and of the consolidated financial statements' compliance with IFRS was directly responsible for auditing the most significant component based in Switzerland, which was subject to full scope audit.
 For the other component, the group audit team directed and supervised the audit work performed by the component team.